joelkp/ranoise/README.md

 ```

-There is also a utility called `TestU01_stdin` which, if built and installed along with TestU01, allows similar testing with TestU01 (`-s` for SmallCrush, `-c` for Crush, `-b` for BigCrush):
+There is also a utility called `TestU01_stdin` (multiple versions can be found) which, if built and installed after TestU01 is, allows similar testing with TestU01 (`-s` for SmallCrush, `-c` for Crush, `-b` for BigCrush):

 ```
 make && ./ranoise32 | TestU01 -c